activeadmin/activeadmin/docs/2-resource-customization.md

 Menu items are sorted first by their numeric priority, then alphabetically.
 Since menu item has a default priority of `10`.

-You can easily customize this:
+You can customize this with:

 ```ruby
 ActiveAdmin.register Post do